Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_profiling.md

 # Job Profiling

+!!! info "2022-05-24"

+    After upgrading to Slurm 20.11.9 job profiling is not working.
+    We looking forward to activate job profiling with the next Slurm version again.
+    The plan is to upgrade within the next weeks to Slurm 20.08.X.

 Slurm offers the option to gather profiling data from every task/node of the job.
 Analyzing this data allows for a better understanding of your jobs in terms of elapsed time, runtime and I/O behavior, and many more.